 You can create up to 5 free Adobe Stock portfolio websites here.

-The portfolio editor offers quite a bit of functionality and a good way to start working with it is to create a first page.
-I have named my first page „work“ and added all the previously created collections to it.
-It is a great way to showcase your work and send you portfolio link to current or future customers.
+The portfolio editor offers quite a bit of functionality and a good way to start working with it is to create the first page.
+I have named my first-page „work“ and added all the previously created collections to it.
+It is a great way to showcase your work and send your portfolio link to current or future customers.
 This is the link to my portfolio.

 Analyze your sales

-You can find here an overview on the contribution earnings Adobe stock will pay
+You can find here an overview of the contribution earnings Adobe stock will pay

 My top 5 selling photos on adobe stock